Sashité for Developers

 The key words MUST, MUST NOT, SHOULD, SHOULD NOT, and MAY are to be interpreted as normative requirements.

-Capitalized terms (Position, Board, Square, Hand, Piece, Active Player, Game Protocol, Rule System) are defined in the Glossary and the Game Protocol.
+Capitalized terms (Position, Board, Square, Hand, First Player Hand, Second Player Hand, Piece, Active Player, Game Protocol, Rule System) are defined in the Glossary.
 This document does not redefine those terms.

 2. Overview

 State Transition Notation (STN) is a rule-agnostic, JSON-based format for describing state transitions in abstract strategy board games.
-STN captures the net changes between any two game Positions by recording modifications in Piece Locations, Hand/reserve contents, and Active Player status using standardized CELL coordinates and QPI Piece identification.
+STN captures the net changes between any two game Positions by recording modifications across the three Location types defined by the Game Protocol:

 3. Dependencies